Greatestdeveloper/hack-a-drone/README.md

 # hack-a-drone

+## Install Arch Linux for smooth experience with the application and it is mandatory.
 1. Download all the shell ( .sh ) files to the root directory( cd ~ ) using git clone.
 2. grant execute permission to apkinstall.sh it using :
 ```